zanata/zanata.github.io/_posts/2001-04-02-copytrans-use.md

 {{page.copytrans}} is a service that finds valid translations for documents by finding matching strings in other documents that are already translated.

 {{page.copytrans}} can save a lot of translation effort when adding a new version of a project that has been translated in Zanata.
-Since many of the strings will usually be the same between versions version, many translations can be safely copied from the previous version.
+Because many of the strings will usually be the same between versions, many translations can be safely copied from the previous version.

-{{page.copytrans}} will usually run automatically when a document is uploaded from the cli-client.
-When this happens the {{page.copytrans}} Options for the project are used. {{page.copytrans}} can also be run manually against a project-version.
+{{page.copytrans}} usually runs automatically when a document is uploaded using the cli-client.
+The {{page.copytrans}} Options for the project are used in this case.
+You can also run {{page.copytrans}} manually against a project version.

 Before setting {{page.copytrans}} Options, it is useful to have an understanding of the {{page.copytrans}} process.
 For a detailed explanation, see [Copy Trans Explained]({{ site.url }}/help/reuse/copytrans-explained).